Transfer Admission Requirements

 Once the Office of Admission has received all required application materials, the applicant's file is reviewed to determine eligibility for admission to the University.
 This review is completed during the semester prior to the indicated entry term.
 Applicants must be a graduate of an accredited high school or have an acceptable score on the General Education Development (GED) test.

-An official high school transcript and official test scores are required only of those students who have attempted fewer than 24 transferable semester hours (or 30 quarter hours) of college credit.
-Test scores need not be reported independently if they are already included on the high school transcript.
+An official high school transcript and official test scores are required only of those students who have attempted fewer than 24 transferable semester hours (or 30 quarter hours) of college credit or have graduated from high school within a year of their SLU entry term.
+ACT or SAT results, sent by the testing agency, are also required.

 In reviewing a transfer applicant's file, the Office of Undergraduate Admission examines the student's academic performance in college-level coursework as an indicator of the student's ability to meet the academic rigors of Saint Louis University.
 This review also serves to qualify applicants for University scholarships.
 Students are notified of their admission status upon completion of this review.